 Information from our discussions and workshops get passed along through our Blue Book and Supplementary Reports as well as the NYA Moderator’s presentation at the General Assembly, and it is a great feeling to be part of this process.
 I feel very privileged to be part of these events and will hopefully experience the General Assembly for myself later this year.

-I pass on my gratitude to my own local church, Alloa Ludgate, who supported me to attend the Youth Assembly and helped me pass on the knowledge and experience I gained at the assembly.
+I pass on my gratitude to my own local church, Alloa Ludgate, which supported me to attend the Youth Assembly and helped me pass on the knowledge and experience I gained at the assembly.

-I hope that others will feel encouraged to put themselves forward for these types of events and to come together in God’s name to encourage, empower and support others.
+I hope that others will feel encouraged to put themselves forward for these types of events and to come together in God’s name to encourage, empower, and support others.

-What Comes After the National Youth Assembly?
+What comes after the National Youth Assembly?

 Gigha Lennox reflects on her journey with the National Youth Assembly as someone who has now aged-out.

 2015 was a year of discovery for me.
 I returned to the Church after a time of absence during which I was studying and travelling.
 I started to feel a call to service and discovered that they were looking for a youth worker within my congregation.
 This was a new path for me - one that I had not planned to go down - but one I felt God leading me towards.

 Growing up I knew about the Kirk Session, our parish, and aspects of our congregational life, but I wasn't taught about the National Church or the General Assembly.
 When I applied to be a youth representative for my Presbytery I assumed I would be attending a monotonous conference for a week to simply sit and listen.
 I was soon to discover a world I had never known about, but felt just like home.
 Not only in the company of fellow young people of faith, but a place of discussion and decision all set for a higher purpose.
 This was definitely not the opinion of all those who attend the General Assembly.
 But the opportunity to spend the week with fellow Christians of all ages, and especially those of my own, was an enlightening experience that showed me a world beyond my own local Church.